bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 export default Table;
 ```

 First, look at the columns.
-It is of type `ColumnsDefinitionType<T, K extends keyof T>` 😵 T basically means "any type is ok".
-In our case T will be the cat object. `K extends keyof T` means that K is a valid key of the object T. You know how you would write `cat.name` <-- "name" is a key of cat.
+It is of type `Array<ColumnsDefinitionType<T, K extends keyof T>>` 😵 The first part is easy; an array of ColumnsDefinitionType.
+T basically means "any type is ok".
+In our case T will be the cat object. `K extends keyof T` means that K is a valid key of T. You know how you would write `cat.name` <-- "name" is a key of cat.
 We see that the K is used as a type for our `field` property.
 This means that field can only be one of the properties we have in our cat object: 'name', 'age', 'favoriteFood'...
 This might be a bit confusing now, but hopefully it will get clearer when we get to the usage of columns further down.

 The data that we send in is an `Array<T>`, so in our case an array of cat objects.
 But as I said, it could be anything!

 Finally, the Table component returns JSX.Element.
 This is what a function component normally returns and you often don't have to define this return type as typescript will be able to guess the return type for you.

 Now, lets look at the TableHeader component.
-It takes in columns as props, and the type definitions there are the same as for our table component.
+It takes in columns as props, and the type definition is the same as for our table component.

 ```javascript
 type TableHeaderProps<T, K extends keyof T> = {